 - Customer Satisfaction – Retailers know that satisfied customers are loyal customers.
 Consequently, retailers must develop strategies intended to build relationships that result in customers returning to make more purchases.

-- Ability to Acquire the Right Products – A customer will only be satisfied if they can purchase the right products to satisfy their needs.
+- Acquiring the Right Products – Customers will only be satisfied if they can purchase the right products to satisfy their needs.
 Since a large percentage of retailers do not manufacture their own products, they must seek suppliers who will supply products demanded by customers.
 Thus, an important objective for retailers is to identify the products customers will demand and negotiate with suppliers to obtain these products.

 - Traffic Building – Like any marketer, retailers must use promotional methods to build customer interest.
-For retailers a key measure of interest is the number of people visiting a retail location or website.
-Building “traffic” is accomplished with a variety of promotional techniques such as advertising, including local newspapers or Internet, and specialized promotional activities, such as coupons.
+For retailers, a key measure of interest is the number of people visiting a retail location, visiting a website or using the retailer’s app.
+Building “traffic” is accomplished with a variety of promotional techniques, including advertising, and specialized promotional activities, such as coupons.

-- Layout– For store-based retailers a store’s physical layout is an important component in creating a retail experience that will attract customers.
+- Attractive Layout– For store-based retailers, a store’s physical layout is an important component in creating a retail experience that will attract customers.
 The physical layout is more than just deciding in what part of the store to locate products.
-For many retailers designing the right shopping atmosphere (e.g., objects, light, sound) can add to the appeal of a store.
-Layout is also important in the online world where site navigation and usability may be deciding factors in whether of a retail website is successful.
+For many retailers, designing the right shopping atmosphere (e.g., objects, light, sound) can add to the appeal of a store.
+Layout is also important in the online world where site navigation and mobile app functionality may be deciding factors in whether of a retail website is successful.

-- Location – Where to physically locate a retail store may help or hinder store traffic.
-Well placed stores with high visibility and easy access, while possibly commanding higher land usage fees, may hold significantly more value than lower cost sites that yield less traffic.
+- Good Locations – Where to physically locate a retail store may help or hinder store traffic.
+Well-placed stores with high visibility and easy access, while possibly commanding higher land usage fees, may hold significantly more value than lower cost sites that yield less traffic.
 Understanding the trade-off between costs and benefits of locations is an important retail decision.

-- Keeping Pace With Technology – Technology has invaded all areas of retailing including customer knowledge (e.g., customer relationship management software), product movement (e.g., use of RFID tags for tracking), point-of-purchase (e.g., scanners, kiosks, self-serve checkout), web technologies (e.g., online shopping carts, purchase recommendations) and many more.
+- Keeping Pace With Technology – Technology has invaded all areas of retailing, including customer knowledge (e.g., customer relationship management software), product movement (e.g., use of RFID tags for tracking), point-of-purchase (e.g., scanners, kiosks, self-serve checkout), web and mobile technologies (e.g., online shopping carts, purchase recommendations) and many more.
+Because adopting technology can potentially lead to having a competitive advantage, it is important retailer’s pay close attention to technologies impacting their market.